 A few miles way, I stood at attention, a guest of Uncle Sam, sweat pouring off my brow.
 I wasn’t here for the golf.

 In the best of circumstances, this aggregation wasn’t apt to blend very well; in the pressure cooker of BCT — it was volatile.
 There were taunts and insults, pushing and shoving aplenty.
-When it elevated to fists and blood, most were not within sight of Drill Instructors.
+When it elevated to fists and blood, most were not within sight of a Drill Sergeant.
 Even the lamest in the groups knew they could end up in the stockade with the possibility of a Bad Conduct or worse, Dishonorable Discharge.

-The Vietnam veteran, so designated by the huge and distinctive yellow and black 1st Cavalry Division patch at shoulder level, on his right sleeve, appeared to be in his late twenties.
+The Vietnam veteran, so designated by the large and distinctive yellow and black 1st Cavalry Division patch at shoulder level, on his right sleeve, appeared to be in his late twenties.
 He stood wiry and weathered at about 5’ 7.”
 His heavily starched fatigues sported perfectly ironed creases, and the tips of his spit-shined jump boots sparkled-black in the bright Georgia sun.
 Hicks wore his Smoky Bear hat slightly tilted — just above his right eye.

 He stood with conviction and authority, and the sergeant’s raspy voice spit out invectives faster than a jacked-up Carnival Barker.
-“When I get done with you sorry sissies y’all wished you’d took the Marines”* Hicks shouted, “cause’ I’m as tough as any Drill Sergeant in [Marine] Boot Camp.
+“When I get done with you sorry sissies y’all wished you’d took the Marines”* Hicks shouted, “cause’ I’m as tough as any Drill Instructor in [Marine] Boot Camp.
 No, I’ll be tougher cause’ turning you pathetic sons’ of bitches into soldiers gonna’ take a God Damn miracle!”

 Calling Staff Sgt.
 Hicks management style In Your Face would be an understated insult to the man, once you saw him in action.
 He intimidated the candidates of war up close, personal, vulgar, and unrelenting.
 If we didn’t perform to his satisfaction, which was the usual, Hicks would hurl his favorite insult, “You fucking worthless trainees look like the aftermath of a Chinese gang bang.”